 Books & publications

+I have written more than 270+ pieces for publications & edited hundreds more in my role as Editor of BACP's quarterly magazine 'Children, Young People & Families'.
+My writing encompasses my knowledge & experience of psychotherapy & psychology, combining themes from my work with musings on modern life.
 I've written five books, including three influenced by psychotherapy.
-I've also written scores of articles, editorials, columns, blogs, resources and reviews.
+I've also written scores of articles, editorials, columns, blogs, resources & reviews, & provided expert quotes & contributions to mainstream media publications.
 Links to a selection of my published articles are included here.
-Please note that while the themes I write about are real and recognisable, all characters, dialogue and events are fictional.
+Please note that while the themes I write about are real & recognisable, the characters, dialogue & events are 100% fictional.

 You’re Not My